taw/magic-sealed-data/README.md

 Sheet can also have optional `"balance_colors": true`, which recommends using color-balancing algorithm to pick cards.

-Sheet can also have optional `"partner": true`, which means if a card is chosen, its appropriate partner must be chosen as well.

-I intend to phase out both `balance_colors` and `partner` and replace them with some extra sheets that end up having same overall effect.
+I intend to phase out `balance_colors` and replace it with some extra sheets that end up having same overall effect.

 ### `sheets` field in `sealed_extended_data.json`